eschulte/cla/README.md

     export PATH="$PATH:/path/to/cla/bin:/path/to/cla/modules"

 ##### Command line usage
-Use the `-h` option to see the available command line flags.
+Use the `-h` option to see the usage information.

     $ cla -h
     Usage: cla [OPTION]...
 [MODULES]...